Dario1907/Dario-Elejaga/README.md

 ## **Education**
 **Florida International University, Miami, FL**                                                          01/2019 - Present

--Bachelor of Science in Computer Information Systems
+•  Bachelor of Science in Computer Information Systems

--GPA: 4.0
+•  GPA: 4.0

 **Miami Dade College, Hialeah, FL**                                                                      08/2016-12/2018

--Associates of Arts in Computer Information Systems
+•  Associates of Arts in Computer Information Systems

--GPA: 3.1
+•  GPA: 3.1

-### Header 3
+### Experience

+**Megafiesta 305, Miami, FL** 						                                                         09/2014 - Present
+_Information Specialist_
+•	Organize inventory for maximum efficiency
+•	Produce data of the company’s earnings in Excel efficiently
+•	Advise costumers to help with their needs
+**Jorge Mas Canosa Youth Center, Sweetwater, FL**			                                                    06/2014 - 08/2014 _Volunteer_
+•	Organized the facility for city events
+•	Produced information packets for the public to know about events coming up at the facility
+•	Partnered with media outlets to help promote events like the 4th of July

 - Bulleted
 - List